Klaus Woeste: A new learning function for GenZ.

 1965 Plymouth Barracuda Forumula S Sports with the unique rear window

 Sam Herring: Yes, exactly.
-It has this curved rear window.
-It has a very modern 60s retro look – and the car goes off like Schmitz’s cat!
+It's got that curved rear window.
+It has a very modern 60s retro look - and the car goes off like Schmitz's cat!
 It was a bit dangerous for a 16-year-old to drive that car, which is why I loved it!
 Mine was a 1965 hardtop, it was a great car and a lot of fun!

 Very cool, indeed.
 Let's switch gears.
 When you started Intrepid, what was the realization for you?
 Why did you start Intrepid, why did you create the platform?

-Sam Herring: Together with my colleagues, I founded and managed a highly professional corporate learning services company and we had grown it to a considerable size and turnover.
+Sam Herring: Together with my colleagues, I founded and ran a highly professional services company in the corporate learning space, and we had grown it to a significant size and revenue.
 We served large global companies such as Boeing, United Airlines and Microsoft as clients.
-We sold this learning services business to Xerox and it was integrated into the corporate learning outsourcing practice.
+We sold this learning services business to Xerox and it was integrated into their corporate learning outsourcing practice

 Our experience in providing learning services to large global organizations gave us incredible insight into the state of online learning.
 Not everything was particularly elegant - things in the corporate online learning space were very static for a long time.
 We started looking at new technologies about 10 years ago when we saw changes driven by consumer tech, including the widespread adoption of smartphones and social media apps.
 Consumer tech, which focused on user engagement, started to influence corporate tech.